jjmartegarcia/machinelearning/README.md

 Some guidelines to keep in mind:
 - Use the same format for the Jupyter Notebook guided excercises with lots of comments and explanations
 - Mention all references used in the Jupyter Notebook
-- Include publicly available tutorials about the learning algorithm
+- Include publicly available or self-made tutorials about the learning algorithm
-- Language used in the Jupyter Notebook guided excercises and publicly available tutorials is English
+- Language used in the Jupyter Notebook guided excercises and publicly available or self-made tutorials is English

 ## Feedback